 the right to regulate any automated decision-making and profiling of personal data.

-More information can be found on each of these rights in our separate policy on employee rights under GDPR.
+More information can be found on each of these rights in our separate policy on employee rights under the UK GDPR.

 RESPONSIBILITIES

 In order to protect the personal data of relevant individuals, those within our business who must process data as part of their role have been made aware of our policies on data protection.